Divisions - Office of Historic Preservation

 • Results of field survey

-• summary of findings and recommendation
+• Summary of findings and recommendations

 • Shovel testing is required to determine site boundaries.

-• Shovel tests should measure 40cm in diameter and be excavated to sterile soil or at least 80 cm below the ground surface, whichever is encountered first.
-Each shovel test should be excavated in no greater than 10 cm levels to ensure that any artifacts encountered can be plotted by depth.
+• Shovel tests should measure 30cm in diameter and be excavated to sterile soil or at least 80 cm below the ground surface, whichever is encountered first.
+Each shovel test should be excavated at no greater than 10 cm levels to ensure that any artifacts encountered can be plotted by depth.
 All shovel test fill should be screened through 6.35 mm wire mesh screen.
 Sites, if encountered, should be recorded using a Trimble GPS unit and plotted on 7.5 minute USGS topographic map.

 • Shovel tests should extend in each cardinal direction, every 5 meters from the point of artifact discovery, until two negative shovel tests are sequentially excavated in each direction.